hoangbv15/my-notes/proxmox/ssd-protection-proxmox.md

 ## smartmontools / smartd

-For some reason, this preinstalled package has a service that continually writes logs to disk, but it doesn't show up in iotop.
+For some reason, this preinstalled package has a service that continually writes logs to disk, but it doesn't show up in **iotop**.
 The service **smartd**, part of **smartmontools**, is in charge of updating SMART statuses of disks on the Web UI.
 Since we can always use the command line tool, we can disable the service.
 ```
 systemctl disable smartd
 ```

 ## Enable noatime

 By default, Linux (as well as MacOS) stores the access time for every file the OS reads, which results in a lot of writes.
 This is required for a small number of applications that we do not need.
-So we can disable it by editing the mount entry in /etc/fstab:
+So we can disable it by editing the mount entry in `/etc/fstab`:
 ```
 /dev/pve/root / ext4 errors=remount-ro,noatime 0 1
 ```